chetelev/openweatherJS/README.md

 # openweatherJS

-This a web application made with native html/css/js.
+This a web application made with pure html/css/js, without any frameworks